 The School’s impact on the development of nursing in Pakistan has been remarkable.
 Its curriculum has served as a template for the national nursing curriculum and its focus on community health has inspired other schools to follow its example.
 In 2001, the University began offering nursing degree programmes in East Africa, and has since educated 2,100 nurses in Kenya, Tanzania and Uganda.

 In East Africa and Pakistan, AKU-educated nurses act as change agents and leaders by providing outstanding care and by helping to improving the quality of care provided by other nurses.
-Our alumni lead nursing schools, serve as hospital head nurses and helm professional organizations.
+AKU's alumni lead nursing schools, serve as hospital head nurses and helm professional organisations.